Ordu-Baliq: History

 The urban area has three main parts.
 The largest and central part consists of numerous buildings surrounded by a continuous wall.
 Ruins of a large number of temples and houses are found south of the center.
-The Khan's residential palace, also ringed by walls on all sides, stood in the northeastern part of the town, where Russian archaeologist Nikolay Yadrintsev discovered a green granite monument with a statue of a dragon perched at the top, bearing a runic inscription glorifying the khagans.
+The khan's residential palace, also ringed by walls on all sides, stood in the northeastern part of the town, where Russian archaeologist Nikolay Yadrintsev discovered a green granite monument with a statue of a dragon perched at the top, bearing a runic inscription glorifying the khagans.

 Ordu Baliq was a fully fortified commandry and commercial entrepot typical of the central points along the length of the Silk Road.
 The well-preserved remains now consist of concentric fortified walls and lookout towers, stables, military and commercial stores, and administrative buildings.
 There are remains of a water drainage system.
 Archaeologists established that certain areas were allotted for trade and handcrafts, while in the center of the town were palaces and temples, including a monastery.
-The palace had fortified walls around it and two main gates, north and south, as well as moats filled with water and watchtowers.
+The palace had fortified walls around it and two main gates, east and west, as well as moats filled with water and watchtowers.

-The architectural style and planning of the city appear to have close parallels with T'ang Chinese models, although some elements appear to have derived inspiration from elsewhere.
+The architectural style and planning of the city appear to have close parallels with Tang Chinese models, although some elements appear to have derived inspiration from elsewhere.